fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) | [Back to BundleAdministrativeInfo](#bundleadministrativeinfo)

-#### BundleIsDerivedFrom
+#### BundleIsDerivationOf
-**Description:** &#x1F4A5; The BundleIsDerivedFrom element contains an URI that uniquely identifies the resource from which the current resource is derived.
+**Description:** &#x1F4A5; The BundleIsDerivationOf element contains an URI that uniquely identifies the resource from which the current resource is derived.
+The BundleIsDerivationOf relationship is based on the `isDerivationOf` relationship of the [Fedora Relationship Ontology](http://www.fedora.info/definitions/1/0/fedora-relsext-ontology.rdfs).

 	Discovery:					no
 	Display:					page